HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </init>
 ```

-The above dictionary data uses language and region information (locale) as the key name, and an integer as the corresponding key value.
+The above dictionary data uses language and locale as the key name, and an integer as the corresponding key value.

 If we want to get all key values, use `KEY: ALL`.